Guhian013/Guhian013/README.md

 <h4>Currently, I'm a student of the computer course that is integrated into high school at Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (IFSP)</h4>

-I'm from Brazil and i'm about to look for an internship, that way i can grow more in the professional area i wish to follow
+I'm from Brazil and i'm about to look for an internship, so i can grow more in the professional area i wish to follow

 </div>